netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 SCION is an inter-domain routing protocol that supports path-aware multi-path networking.
-The multiple path and their associated path information offered by SCION provide opportunities as well as challenges for combining QUIC-MP with SCION.
+The multiple paths and their associated path information offered by SCION provide opportunities as well as challenges for combining QUIC-MP with SCION.

-This document explores various aspects of this combination, such as algorithms for congestion control, RTT estimation, or general application scenarios.
+This document explores various aspects of this combination, such as algorithms for congestion control, RTT estimation, and general application scenarios.
-In addition, it provides techniques and guidance to maintain security and to leverage path-aware multi-path networking with QUIC-MP.
+In addition, it provides techniques and guidance to maintain the security of QUIC-MP and SCION, and to leverage path-aware multi-path networking with QUIC-MP.

 --- middle